 – Automatic notification on approval or rejection

-This plugin is available for purchase and download at CodeCanyon for only $16 for a regular license, which is really a bargain for the functionality it provides.
+This plugin is available for purchase and download at CodeCanyon for only $24 for a regular license.

 Submitting Guest Posts via Account